 42. Sept.
 15, 2009.
 Ohio.
-Romell Broom.
+Romell Broom (pictured, after execution attempt).
 Attempted Lethal Injection.
 Efforts to find a suitable vein and to execute Mr. Broom were terminated after more than two hours when the executioners were unable to find a useable vein in Mr. Broom’s arms or legs.
 During the failed efforts, Mr. Broom winced and grimaced with pain.
 After the first hour’s lack of success, on several occasions Broom tried to help the executioners find a good vein.
 “At one point, he covered his face with both hands and appeared to be sobbing, his stomach heaving.
 Finally, Ohio Governor Ted Strickland ordered the execution to stop, and announced plans to attempt the execution anew after a one-week delay so that physicians could be consulted for advice on how the man could be killed more efficiently.
 The executioners blamed the problems on Mr. Broom’s history of intravenous drug use.
-As of Oct.
-1, 2010, Mr. Broom remained on Ohio’s death row.
-Additional information can be found here.
+As of January 1, 2017, Mr. Broom remained on Ohio’s death row.

 44. Jan.
 16, 2014.
 Ohio.
 Dennis McGuire.
 Lethal Injection.
 McGuire gasped for air for some 25 minutes while the drugs used in the execution, hydromorphone and midazolam, slowly took effect.
 Witnesses reported that after the drugs were injected, McGuire was struggling, with his stomach heaving and fist clenched, making “horrible” snorting and choking sounds.
 In a lawsuit filed after the execution, Mr. McGuire’s family alleged that the inmate experienced “repeated cycles of snorting, gurgling and arching his back, appearing to writhe in pain,” the lawsuit said.
 “It looked and sounded as though he was suffocating.”